Spice imperial pigeon

 The spice imperial pigeon (Ducula myristicivora) is a species of bird in the family Columbidae.
 It is endemic to Indonesia, where it occurs in the eastern Moluccas and the Raja Ampat Islands.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.
+It eats, and is an important disperser of seeds for, fleshy fruits.